Technologies of Sexuality: Vaccine Politics, Sexual Education, and the Relational Constructions of Complex Responsibilities

 I have also recently published another article titled, "Towards a New Normal: Emergent Elites and Feminist Scholarship,” written as part of an invited ASA author-meets-critic dialogue with Neil Gross, Eleanor Townsley, and Peter Baehr on Stephen Turner’s new book American Sociology: From Pre-disciplinary to Post-Normal.
 This paper expands Turner’s conversation about the contributions of feminist sociology.
 I offer this critique to function as an entry point through which to contemplate what elite sociology is, and how it relates to feminist sociology.
 I argue that Turner under-explores the contributions of feminist sociology by reducing its contributions to advocacy-based scholarship.
 By placing feminist sociology in opposition to elite sociology, he simplifies the important discussion of elite sociology, and loses sight of feminist sociology’s theoretical and methodological strengths.

-I am involved in several other research projects such as a comparative project with Erik Schneiderhan and Anna Korteweg that has emerged out of an association with faculty at Columbia University in New York, investigating the social, structural, and institutional factors related to sexual violence and assault on university campuses in Canada.
+For the past several years, I have also been a project coordinator for a state funded project using mixed methods, including a 60-day diary tool with 150 undergraduate students, to study unwanted sexual contact on university campuses.
+This is a comparative project with Erik Schneiderhan and Anna Korteweg that has emerged out of an association with faculty at Columbia University in New York, investigating the social, structural, and institutional factors related to sexual violence and assault on university campuses in Canada.